Russian ambassador to Poland hit with red paint

-WARSAW, Poland (AP) — Protesters threw red paint on the Russian ambassador on Monday as he arrived at a cemetery in Warsaw to pay respects to Red Army soldiers who died during World War II.
+WARSAW, Poland (AP) — Russia’s ambassador to Poland was splattered by red paint thrown at him by protesters opposed to the war in Ukraine, preventing him from paying respects on Monday at a Warsaw cemetery to Red Army soldiers who died during World War II.

+Ambassador Sergey Andreev arrived at the Soviet soldiers cemetery to lay flowers on Victory Day, which marks the the defeat of Nazi Germany by the Allies.
+The holiday was celebrated with pomp in a parade at Red Square in Moscow.

 Video footage shows red paint being thrown from behind Andreev before a protester standing beside him throws a big blob of it in his face.

-The protesters prevented the ambassador and other members of a Russian delegation from laying their flowers at the cemetery.
+The protesters prevented the ambassador and others from laying their flowers at the cemetery.

-The protesters carried Ukrainian flags and chanted “fascist” at him, while some were dressed in white sheets smeared with blood, symbolizing the Ukrainian victims of Russia’s war.
-Other men in his entourage were also seen splattered with what appeared to be red paint.
+The protesters carried Ukrainian flags and chanted “fascist” and “murderer” at him, while some were dressed in white sheets smeared with blood, symbolizing the Ukrainian victims of Russia’s war.
+Other people in his entourage were also seen splattered with what appeared to be red paint.

 Police arrived at the scene to help the ambassador and other members of his delegation get away.